-- (a) A request to assess a route for availability is made to the Sustainable Travel Group (normally from a parent or school, but also where the County Council is providing free transport outside of the Home to School Transport Policy and the route may have become available). - (b) Request from the Sustainable Travel Group for an initial assessment of the route using available mapping media, if the route is initially assessed as an available walking route a full assessment will be undertaken including a site visit with photographic records.
-Routes that fail an initial assessment may be subject to a full assessment if the decision is considered marginal by the Assessing Officer and transport will be provided if under the statutory walking distances for primary and secondary aged children until the full assessment has been completed. - (c) Evidence will be considered from the Accident Investigation and Prevention Team, when undertaking full assessments using the assessment criteria below, which may (but will not always) include a site visit, information on traffic volumes (where required and where available) and accident history records. - (d) A written report of site visit (using the standard format below) and other information (such as accident data) will be considered. - (e) The findings of the process above will be considered by officers within the Accident and Investigation Team who will review the assessment and provide a written report on whether the route is available. - (f) The Assessment report will be sent to the Sustainable Travel Group. - (g) Any appeal to review the route assessment will be considered as outlined in the Appeals Process in Appendix 1. - (h) If a route is assessed not to be available, then free transport will be arranged as soon as practically possible.
-If a route is assessed to be available, but free transport has been provided (because previously the route was assessed as not being available and remedial works have been undertaken to make the route available).
+- (a) A request to assess a route for availability is made to the Transport Operations Service (normally from a parent or school, but also where the County Council is providing free transport outside of the Home to School Transport Policy and the route may have become available). - (b) Request from the Transport Operations Service for an initial assessment of the route using available mapping media, if the route is initially assessed as an available walking route a full assessment will be undertaken including a site visit with photographic records.
+Routes that fail an initial assessment may be subject to a full assessment if the decision is considered marginal by the Assessing Officer and transport will be provided if under the statutory walking distances for primary and secondary aged children until the full assessment has been completed. - (c) Evidence will be considered from the Traffic and Signals Team, when undertaking full assessments using the assessment criteria below, which may (but will not always) include a site visit, information on traffic volumes (where required and where available) and accident history records. - (d) A written report of site visit (using the standard format below) and other information (such as accident data) will be considered. - (e) The findings of the process above will be considered by officers within the Accident and Investigation Team who will review the assessment and provide a written report on whether the route is available. - (f) The Assessment report will be sent to the Transport Operations Service. - (g) Any appeal to review the route assessment will be considered as outlined in the Appeals Process in Appendix 1. - (h) If a route is assessed not to be available, then free transport will be arranged as soon as practically possible.
+If a route is assessed to be available, but free transport has been provided (because previously the route was assessed as not being available and remedial works have been undertaken to make the route available), the County Council will give at least 4 calendar weeks' notice to affected parents/pupils of the withdrawal the free provision.

-1 footnote: at time of publication of this policy the guidance in effect was the Home to School Transport and Travel Guidance July 2014 the County Council will give at least 4 calendar weeks' notice to affected parents/pupils of the withdrawal the free provision.
+&lt;sup>1 footnote: at time of publication of this policy the guidance in effect was the Home to School Transport and Travel Guidance July 2014